kuzudb/kuzu-docs/blog/2024-01-24-transforming-your-data-1/index.md

 ## When are graphs useful?

-A lot of enterprise data exists in the form of relational tables.
+Enterprise data often exists in the form of relational tables.
 In an RDBMS, connections between entities are often implicitly defined by the schema of the tables via foreign key constraints.
 Graphs instead represent records in a more object-oriented manner by explicitly defining entities (or objects) and relationships (or edges) between these entities, offering several benefits: